monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 The output can be a bit confusing because it suggests that element `3` has been started before emitting the first batch.
-In reality it was back-pressured as expected but emitting a batch downstream and acknowledging upstream is a concurrent operation so
+In reality, it was back-pressured as expected but emitting a batch downstream and acknowledging upstream is a concurrent operation, so
-it could happen before the "Emitted batch ..." print.
+it could happen before the "Emitted batch ..." print-out.

-Since `bufferWithSelector` takes an `Observable` it can be used to customize buffering to a pretty great extent.
+Since `bufferWithSelector` takes an `Observable`, it can be used to customize buffering to a pretty great extent.
 For instance, we could use [MVar](https://typelevel.org/cats-effect/concurrency/mvar.html) or [Semaphore](https://typelevel.org/cats-effect/concurrency/semaphore.html) to
 buffer messages until we receive a signal from a different part of the application.